We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Mark Rothko was born Marcus Rothkowitz on September 25, 1903, in Dvinsk, Russia.
 In 1913, he left Russia and settled with the rest of his family in Portland, Oregon.
 Rothko attended Yale University, New Haven, on a scholarship from 1921 to 1923.
 That year, he left Yale without receiving a degree and moved to New York.
 In 1925, he studied under Max Weber at the Art Students League.
 He participated in his first group exhibition at the Opportunity Galleries, New York, in 1928.
 During the early 1930s, Rothko became a close friend of Milton Avery and Adolph Gottlieb.

 His first solo show took place at the Portland Art Museum in 1933.
 Rothko’s first solo exhibition in New York was held at the Contemporary Arts Gallery in 1933.
-In 1935, he was a founding member of the Ten, a group of artists sympathetic to abstraction and Expressionism.
+In 1935, he was a founding member of The Ten, a group of artists sympathetic to abstraction and Expressionism.
 He executed easel paintings for the WPA Federal Art Project from 1936 to 1937.
 By 1936, Rothko knew Barnett Newman.
 In the early 1940s, he worked closely with Gottlieb, developing a painting style with mythological content, simple flat shapes, and imagery inspired by primitive art.
-By mid-decade, his work incorporated Surrealist techniques and images.
-Peggy Guggenheim gave Rothko a solo show at Art of This Century in New York in 1945.
+By the mid-1940s, his work incorporated Surrealist techniques and images.
+Peggy Guggenheim gave Rothko a solo show at her museum-gallery Art of This Century in New York in 1945.